ThomasTJdev/nim_homeassistant/README.md

 # Just run
 ./nimha

-# Access the interface at
+# Access the web interface in your browser at:
 <lanip>:5000
 ```

-# Current status
+# To do
-**Beta**

 To do (not chronological):

 - When deleting action-templates from e.g. alarm, delete on cascade
-- Add nimble file
 - Add more features, e.g. Sony Songpal, Yeelight
-- Add delete on cascade
 - Google Maps API in secret.cfg or table?
 - Make individual databases for each modules history.
 SQLite can not keep up with data which causes a locked database
-- Add a history page
+- Add a history page (combined with individual databases?)
+- Help pages for each "module" (Add example use cases, how to, etc. E.g. when using owntracks, the MQTT topic needs to be "owntracks/\<user>/\<device>")
+- Split up "modules" so end user can choose which to activate
+- Implement "plugin-module" for easy installation of new modules
+- Live page (show messages on the fly or history as they come)
+- Test page (allow for predefined or custom MQTT messages)
-- Add example use cases
+- Add support for IP-cams
+- Move documentation and help pages (not existing yet) to another place, e.g. readthedocs